← Back to all companies

 Pre-Deployment Safety Evaluation

 FSF mandates evaluations before deployment.
-FSF reports published alongside model releases.🔗
+FSF reports published alongside model releases.
+Gemini 3 Deep Think mode undergoing extra safety evaluations before wider release.🔗

 External Safety Evaluations